18 Jan Recent Changes to Spanish Real Estate Law for 2019

 The first of these legal changes increases the minimum period a tenant can stay in a property for.
 Up until now, this had been fixed at 3 years.
 However, the new law stipulates that this minimum period will now be 5 years for all new contracts.
 If the landlord of a property is a company, then this will be even higher at 7 years.

 Also, automatic contract extensions have also been changed.
 If neither the tenant nor the owner cancels the contract by the end date, it is automatically prolonged by 3 years.
 The previous extension period was just 1 year.

 When it comes to a tenant’s deposit, too, measures have been taken to protect them.
 The government has decided to limit the amount to two months’ rent.
 An exception is when the contract is long term.
 This is aimed at reducing the expense of being a renter.
 It will especially help those just starting on the property ladder.

 Another important law change regards the explosion of so-called ‘tourist apartments’.
 In large Spanish cities such as Barcelona, the high number of these apartments is particularly controversial.
-Short-term tourist rents can be avoided in the future.
+Short-term tourist renters can avoid this in the future.
 Only the residents of a building or community need to vote to block such leases.
-Previously, these leases could only be terminated by a unanimous municipal resolution.
-However, this number has been lowered so that now only a 75% majority not in favour is required.
+Previously, these leases are terminated by a unanimous municipal resolution.
+However, this number has been lowered so that now only a 75% majority not in favor is required.

 If you have any questions regarding how the changes could affect you, please don’t hesitate to contact us.